Forget retail theft, Target has a huge edge over Walmart, Amazon

 That's an area where Target (TGT) - Get Free Report has been ahead of the curve.

-"In addition to launching new private Brands over the past few years, Target has also focused on creating unique programs and pairings within traditional categories to drive newness, seasonal interest, and repeat purchases," according to Daymon's (a division of Advantage) 2023 Private Brand Intelligence Report.
+"In addition to launching new private Brands over the past few years, Target has also focused on creating unique programs and pairings within traditional categories to drive newness, seasonal interest, and repeat purchases," according to Daymon's (a division of Advantage Solutions) 2023 Private Brand Intelligence Report.

 That's an edge that extends beyond just clothing,